databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 			- race, ethnicity, language
 			- ses
 			- within, across groups
+		- [slide with all categories, measures]
+			- rfc: terminology, standarization
+	- Next steps
+		- Old user stories
+			- education and teaching
+				- video clips for teaching
+				- illustrate an idea
+				- show the range of behaviors and exceptions
+				- show an excerpt in a talk
+			- pre-research
+				- browse the work in my field
+				- decide whether a study is worth doing
+				- preliminary data for grant proposal
+				- ideas and inspiration
+				- replicate, expand on, or review previous work based on the procedure or coding manual
+			- research
-		- Going forward, interface for
+				- repurpose videos for new uses
+				- replicate existing work by recoding videos
+				- grow sample size
+				- include participants from other contexts and populations
+				- conduct integrative analyses
+				- complete a grant progress report
+			- mainly focused around browsing, searching, using
+		- Databrary 1.0 release
+			- better video, timeline management
-			- browsing within a dataset/study
+			- improved browsing within a dataset/study
+			- uploading as you go
-			- entering data within a dataset
+			- entering, editing data
 			- organizing, grouping data
-		- [slide with all categories, measures]
+		- Later
-	- Future
+			- search
+	- [Switch to KEA here?]
 		- New user stories
 			- summarize, aggregate data in study (counts, distributions, etc)
 			- enter (type/paste/import) new data, as you go